 I have a 7 week old, bottle-fed baby, and every time he feeds he is in pain.
 It takes forever to get him to burp and his stomach you can hear gurgling.
 His poo is also dark green.

 I never had this problem with my other 2 children and they were bottle-fed as well.
 I don’t know what to do anymore.

 Reasons For Painful Feeding For Formula-fed Baby

-Some babies are sensitive to dairy-based formulas, so soy formulas can be an option, but some babies also have sensitivity to soy so there are special formulas available for those babies (so called hydrolysate formulas, where the milk protein is broken down in such small pieces that even infants allergic to cow’s milk or soy can accept the formula).
-I think you have to have it prescribed Australia.
+Some babies are sensitive to dairy-based formulas, so soy formulas can be an option, but some babies also have a sensitivity to soy so there are special formulas available for those babies (so-called hydrolysate formulas, where the milk protein is broken down in such small pieces that even infants allergic to cow’s milk or soy can accept the formula).
+I think you have to have it prescribed in Australia.

 You could try a lactose-free or soy formula to see if he is more comfortable, but I would still get him checked out by a professional.

 Find comments below.

 |We have changed to a new commenting system.
 Add your comments below or return to Breastfeeding Q&A.|